Jim (Huckleberry Finn): Academic reception

-As a study of two slaves escaping, Huckleberry Finn is largely sympathetic to the plight of escaped slaves and critical of the institution of slavery.
+As a study of a slave escaping, Huckleberry Finn is largely sympathetic to the plight of escaped slaves and critical of the institution of slavery.

 However, beginning in the 20th century, the novel was frequently criticized for depicting Jim as a stereotype, and Tom as an aggressor.
 According to Professor Stephen Railton of the University of Virginia, Twain was unable to fully rise above the stereotypes of black people that white readers of his era expected and enjoyed, and therefore resorted to minstrel show–style comedy to provide humor at Jim's expense and ended up conforming to rather than challenging late 19th-century racist stereotypes.

 Portrayals

 Actors who have portrayed Jim in films and TV: